Polyfrost/.github/profile/README.md

 # Hey 👋, welcome to Polyfrost

-We're a small team of developers, designers, and enthusiasts focused on making the best possible experience for modded Minecraft.
+We're a team of developers, designers, and enthusiasts focused on making the best possible experience for modded Minecraft.

 * 👍 Want to learn more about us?
 [Check out our website](https://polyfrost.org)
 * 🐛 Did you run into a bug?
 [Open a bug report](https://github.com/Polyfrost/OneConfig/issues/new?assignees=&labels=bug&template=bug_report.yml)